bitwalker/timex/README.md

 Date & Time modules for Elixir
 ==============================

+A draft implementation of date and time functionality based on **Idea #6** from this [proposal page](https://github.com/beamcommunity/beamcommunity.github.com/wiki/Project:-Elixir).

 ## Overview ##

 This is a draft implementation of two modules for Elixir that are going to deal with all aspects of working with dates and time intervals.
 I'm also planning to add another module for parsing dates from strings and formatting dates to strings later on.